davebenson/doom4-walkthrough/README.md

 * Curb Stomp: Gore Nest 2 in the yellow molten Main Foundry Area is the easiest, but there's a lot of random Possessed Soldiers around.
 (Unlike Mission 9's "Variety Is the Spice of Death II", Hell Razers do not count for this challenge)
 * Quite the Collector: easy with this guide, I hope.

-## Mission 3:  Gore Nest 1
+## Mission 3: Mini Fight 3.1: Small Initial Gang
 From the entrance area, exit into the Main Foundry Area.
 Jump left over a gap in the catwalk.

+The following fight does not spawn every time, especially if you die.

-To the right is a Possessed Soldier you can Death-From-Above Glory Kill (as needed for the combat challenge) and many possessed you can kill with one barrel (another Combat Challenge).
+To the right, across a bridge, is a Possessed Soldier you can Death-From-Above Glory Kill (as needed for the combat challenge "Curb Stomp") and many possessed you can kill with one barrel (for Combat Challenge #1).

+## Mission 3:  Gore Nest 1 (Ante-Room)
 Go back, though, through the door and find FIELD DRONE 3.1.
 Use it as you wish (I tend to like Assault Rifle's Tactical Scope).
 There is also CODEX ENTRY "Environments / Foundry" here.

+## Mission 3:  Gore Nest 1: Mini Fight 3.2: Side-Foundry

 Keep going back past some firey doors to a control console.
 You can try to unlock the door (you don't have access) or watch a replay to see where the Yellow Keycard Guard has gone.